MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/add-webpage-render-list-records.md

 ## Enhanced [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] view filter for entity lists

-[//]: # (Give a direct link to the "entity list page"?)
 If enabled, an entity can be published to an OData feed.
 The OData protocol is an application-level protocol for interacting with data via RESTful web services.
-For configuration settings, please refer to the entity list page.
 Data from this feed can be viewed in a web browser, consumed by a client-side web application, or imported into [!INCLUDE[pn-excel-short](../includes/pn-excel-short.md)].

 ## Entity list OData feeds